jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/fourth-month/MinutesForMeetingForWorshipForBusiness.md

       [Sarah][SarahCallbeck] reviewed the Finance Committee Minutes.
-Our religious exemption application with the state is still pending and property tax has not been paid paid as per statute.
+Our religious exemption application with the state is still pending and property tax has not been paid as per statute.

-      Electrical fans including installation ofthree fans and we awaiting a quote from Fountain Valley Electrical.
+      Electrical fans including installation ofthree fans and we are awaiting a quote from Fountain Valley Electrical.

       The Meeting's cash flow problem was explained by [Sarah][SarahCallbeck]